Where can you travel with a German residence permit?

 If you’re away for too long, or you leave Germany for a reason that's ‘not of a temporary nature’, then your permit can expire or be revoked.
 Being away for too long, in this case, means leaving the country without re-entry within 6 months.
 There can be exceptions to this rule, as the length of time can be adjusted by the German immigration authorities.

 So, if you’ve a good reason, such as taking care of your elderly parents, working as an aid worker, being sent abroad while working for a German company or studying at a German university and taking part of an exchange program for multiple semesters.
-If you’re a Blue card holder who came to Germany as a specialised worker you can leave Germany for a period of up to 12 months, as long as you consult with the German immigration office before your departure.
+If you’re a Blue card holder who came to Germany as a specialised worker, you can leave Germany for a period of up to 12 months as long as you consult with the German immigration office before your departure.

-Additionally, your permit can be revoked if Germany determines that you’re leaving for reasons that aren't of a temporary nature.
-In other words, if the authorities determine Germany is no longer your primary country of residence, they might revoke your permit.
-Reasons for this could be moving your family to a different country, taking up long term employment in a different country or selling/leaving your German property.
+Reasons for this could be moving your family to a different country, taking up long-term employment in a different country or selling/leaving your German property.
 You could try to keep your permit by making regular trips back to Germany, but German judges have rules against people doing this in the past.

-Please reach out to content@housinganywhere.com if you have any suggestions or inquiries about the content on this page.
+Please reach out to content @housinganywhere.com if you have any suggestions or questions about the content on this page.
+For legal advice or help with specific situations, we recommend you contact the appropriate authorities.

 Find your home in Germany